gabilaza/address-correction/README.md

 - [ ] Supports 1 country
 - [ ] Normalization of the address (i.e. lowercase, remove .,;“!?-)
 - [ ] Tests for latency: average ms to correct an address.
-- [ ] Tests for precisions (%): take 100 correct addresses, make mistakes on them, call the API then compare the original correct address with the response from the API.
+- [ ] Tests for precisions (%): take 100 correct addresses, make mistakes on them, call the API, then compare the original correct address with the response from the API.
 - [ ] Project can be executed locally